 13 Fascinating Facts About Kurt Vonnegut

 Best known as the eccentric author of Slaughterhouse-Five and Cat’s Cradle, Kurt Vonnegut filled his novels, plays, and short stories with irreverence, satire, and wry wit.
 He wrote about dystopian societies, disillusionment with war, and skepticism, particularly connecting with millions of readers in the 1960s counterculture.
-To celebrate what would have been Vonnegut’s 95th birthday, we compiled a list of facts about the beloved science fiction writer.
+To celebrate his life and career, here are 13 fascinating facts about Kurt Vonnegut.

 Born in Indianapolis, Indiana in 1922, Vonnegut met his future wife, Jane, in kindergarten.
 Although they dated as teenagers in high school, their relationship paused when Vonnegut went to Cornell University, dropped out to serve in World War II, and became a prisoner of war in Germany.
 After returning to the U.S., he married Jane in 1945.
 The couple had six children—three biological and three adopted—but divorced in 1979.